 Other symptoms occur due to associated conditions

-- A recent history of parenteral administration of potassium may give the clue in a hospitalized patient
+- A recent history of parenteral administration of potassium may give a clue in a hospitalized patient.

 Examination findings in hyperkalemia

 - Absent deep tendon reflexes due to muscle paralysis.

 - Hypoactive/absent bowel sounds and constipation/ileus.

 - Bradycardia due to compromise of the heart muscle function.